-Athletes and Horses which are tied for first place will jump off against the clock
+Athletes and Horses which are tied for first place at the conclusion of the first round will jump off against the clock.

 At the discretion of the Technical Delegate, depending on the size of the arena, the speed may be reduced to 350 m per minute.